AnttiTenkanen/anttitenkanen1.github.io/_posts/2015-02-20-test-markdown.md

 subtitle: This is the aimless diary of my stray thoughts.
 ---

-These are my personal project pages, read the [about](http://anttitenkanen.github.io/aboutme/) for more info.
+These are my personal project pages, read here for more info.